danielbierwirth/DropboxBrowser/Readme.md

 1. Add the following Frameworks, already available in Xcode, to your project:
     - Security
     - QuartzCore
-2. Add the DropboxSDK Framework to your project.
-The latest version of the SDK can be <a href=https://www.dropbox.com/developers>downloaded here</a> | DropboxBrowser uses version 1.3.5 of the Dropbox SDK
+    - DropboxSDK Framework The latest version of the SDK can be <a href=https://www.dropbox.com/developers>downloaded here</a> | DropboxBrowser uses version 1.3.9 of the Dropbox SDK
-3. Register as a developer on Dropbox and setup your App.
+2. Register as a developer on Dropbox and setup your App.
 If you've already done this, skip this step.
 If you haven't already done this, <a href=https://www.dropbox.com/developers/start/setup#ios>get setup</a>.
-4. Setup your Dropbox App Key and Secret.
+3. Setup your Dropbox App Key and Secret.
 This includes customizing your Info.plist file and your App Delegate.
 Instructions from Dropbox are <a href=https://www.dropbox.com/developers/start/authentication#ios>available here</a>
-5. Add all of the DropboxBrowser files to your project
+4. Add all of the DropboxBrowser files to your project
 	- `DropboxBrowserViewController` Implementation (.m) and Header (.h)
 	- Make sure to include the "Graphics" and "Utilities" folders
-6. In your ViewController's header file, add the following import statement: `#import "DropboxBrowserViewController.h"`.
+5. In your ViewController's header file, add the following import statement: `#import "DropboxBrowserViewController.h"`.
 Also add the following delegate: `DropboxBrowserDelegate`.
-7. Edit the required interface files.
+6. Edit the required interface files.
 In your storyboard, add the following UI Objects from the Objects Library:
     - Navigation Controller
-8. Select the Table View Controller just added along with the Navigation Controller and change the class to `DropboxRootViewController` using the Identity Inspector.
+7. Select the Table View Controller just added along with the Navigation Controller and change the class to `DropboxRootViewController` using the Identity Inspector.
-9. In your Implementation File (.m), add a method / action that displays the Dropbox Browser Navigation Controller.
+8. In your Implementation File (.m), add a method / action that displays the Dropbox Browser Navigation Controller.
 You do not need to check if the user is logged into Dropbox.
 Dropbox Browser handles authentication and login.

 ## Delegates, Methods, and Properties
 Dropbox Browser provides many paths to customization and control.
 DropboxBrowser has seven delegate methods available for use - they are all optional.
 There are multiple properties which can easily be retrieved and set.
 A handful of methods are available for you to call on your own - however they are not required for use.